High Priests of America

 The time was running out, but Blaze had known this change was coming.
 Death of silver, death of gold.
 The foreign power was going to claw its way throughout these lands with steel, seeking riches, and each village and city was going to point it to the next, allegedly richer neighbor.
 Eventually, on their way to the empire’s heart, the invaders would reach Cholula.
 But at least when that time came, Blaze would know what to expect of them.
 In exchange for favors and turning a blind eye to his dark endeavors, Ixtli would teach him what he needed to know.

-Meanwhile, in the months that followed, he taught Ixtli about the dangerous grey areas of Mexica social and spiritual life, little customs and taboos, the awareness of which could make Ixtli’s life easier and more carefree.
+Meanwhile, in the months that followed, he taught Ixtli about the dangerous gray areas of the Mexica social and spiritual life, the little customs and taboos, the awareness of which could make Ixtli’s life easier and more carefree.
 With his brilliant memory, the young man absorbed the information like a sponge, and soon the knowledge bore fruit as Ixtli’s performances during the rituals and sacrifices grew more and more elaborate and impressive.
-He had a penchant for the dramatic and erotic, and now that he knew the boundaries, he could push and stretch them without breaking, Ixtli put on quite a show.
+He had a penchant for the dramatic and erotic, and now that he knew the boundaries and how to push and stretch them without breaking, Ixtli put on quite a show.
 A show aimed at the supervising high priest specifically.
 A show that was commonly rewarded the same night with another sort of performance in Blaze’s quarters.

 They had continued this way for a while.
-Blaze did not need to help Ixtli rise in power, that Ixtli knew all too well how to do himself — but he made sure to be there when his handsome snake was anointed into the higher ranks of priesthood, which in turn made their meetings even easier to arrange.
+Blaze did not need to help Ixtli rise to power — that Ixtli knew all too well how to do himself — but he made sure to be there when his handsome snake was anointed into the higher ranks of priesthood, which in turn made their meetings even easier to arrange.